frequency-chain/frequency/designdocs/passkey_p256.md

 3. **Transaction Submission**:
    - The transaction payload (consisting of `passkey_pk`, `passkey_sig_tx`, `passkey_authenticator_data`, `passkey_client_data`) is submitted to the chain.
-   - The transaction is submitted to the chain as an `unsigned` extrinsic.
+   - The transaction is submitted to the chain as an [`unsigned` extrinsic](#unsigned-extensions-vs-extending-multisignature)

     ```javascript
       // Prepare the payload for the PassKey proxy call